Widen your circle of Irish exploration through day trips beyond Northern Ireland’s capital! Here are the five best day trips from Belfast City.

 Splashing out: Blackwell House

 Located in Scarva, between Armagh and Banbridge, Blackwell House is a great place to rest your head when visiting Armagh.
-Close to the new Game of Thrones Studio Tour, this is also a great choice for fans of the show.
+Close to the new Game of Thrones Studio Tour, which is one of the most unique tourist attractions in Northern Ireland and one of the most exciting new attractions to visit in Ireland, this is also a great choice for fans of the show.
 Lie back in luxuriously comfortable super-king beds, enjoy a delicious afternoon tea, and stroll through the lush gardens around the house.

 Mid-range: Armagh City Hotel